Action against Shahbaz to set example: Shahzad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Adviser to PM on Interior Shahzad Akbar on Wednesday said that Shahbaz Sharif is the ringleader of money laundering and he will be made an example.
+ISLAMABAD/LAHORE: Adviser to PM on Interior Shahzad Akbar Wednesday said that Shahbaz Sharif is a ringleader of money laundering and he will be made an example.

-He said that the TT case of money laundering against Shahbaz Sharif and his family has entered the Accountability Court, Lahore, and it is unfortunate that his niece expelled her uncle from the party on his birthday today.
+He said that the TT case of money laundering against Shahbaz Sharif and his family has entered the Accountability Court, Lahore and it is very unfortunate that his niece expelled her uncle from the party on his birthday today.

 He said that if anyone had to study money laundering today, it would be the TT mafia case, which would set as an example, as it is a detailed investigation to which the credit goes to the NAB investigation team.

-Shahzad Akbar said that in this 55 volume and 25,000 pages reference, 16 accused have been named in which six family members including Shahbaz Sharif are the head of this ring, besides they have children whose money laundering has taken place in the name while there are 10 facilitators who have been assisting them to run this money laundering net.
+Shahzad Akbar said that in this 55 volume and 25 thousand pages reference, 16 accused have been named in which 6 family members including Shahbaz Sharif are the head of this ring, besides they have children whose money laundering has taken place in the name while there are 10 facilitators who have been assisting them to run this money laundering net.

 He said that four persons were also named in the case who were ready to become witnesses and assisted the prosecution by informing them of their role in the case and testified against Shahbaz Sharif & family.